jackthe-coder/hamstercam/README.md

-# hamstercam
+# Ham-Cam
-Hamster surveillance system that can view and analyze your pet hamster!
+The hamster surveillance system that can view and analyze your pet hamster!